aritsune/lancer-faq/src/index.md

 (This only applies to the teleportation action.
 Hostile characters can be affected by multiple Hall of Mirrors holograms if they move through or move adjacent to multiple holograms.)

-### Does Neurospike's Shrike Code apply to each attack action, or each attack roll?
+### Errata #6
-The target takes 2 heat for every attack roll that they make.<wot:426288556902842368/738783942014009417>
+Shrike Code should read "they first take 2 heat whenever they make an attack roll." as opposed to triggering whenever they attack, meaning that attacks against multiple targets will trigger the penalty multiple times.<wot:426288556902842368/738783942014009417>

 ## Page 176, SSC Monarch
 ### If I position the two Blast areas of a Pinaka Missiles attack so that they both hit a size 2 or size 3 target without overlapping, does this hit that target twice?
-No. The Pinaka Missiles are still treated as a single attack, just one with a custome area-of-effect that consists of two Blast areas.
+No. The Pinaka Missiles are still treated as a single attack, just one with a custom area-of-effect that consists of two Blast areas.
 Even if you place both Blasts in a way that they could hit a single target without overlapping, you still only roll to hit that target once.

 ## Page 192, HORUS Balor
 ### If the Balor's Regeneration trait is disabled from taking stress or structure damage, when it reactivates at the end of the next turn do you then also regenerate HP at the end of that turn as well?